Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Zach Davies (0-1) will take the mound for the Diamondbacks, his fifth start of the season.
+- Merrill Kelly (7-3) will take to the mound for the Diamondbacks and make his 13th start of the season.

 |Opponent